kareblora/dcp-devops-project/readme.md

-# This is a repo for GCP DevOps project
+# Docker flask application

+- This application is written in python
+- It shall be deployed in GKE